This kind of prompt entertains me immensely, and so, in the tradition of a similar prompt from 2017, please enjoy ...

 Claire: When 'The Taupe Pillow' first hit the shelves, it changed many of the usual misogynist strictures of literature.
 There were no overtly feminine features to the cover, there was almost no discussion of the author, nothing to go on but the buyer's interest until the word of mouth started.

-But when the word of mouth started, there was no stopping the book sales.
-Almost everything about this book is about structures within structures hiding truths that destroy structures as soon as build them.
 The intricate set pieces that make up the key plot points, the mannerly deceptions and misdirections of the characters, all conducted by leaders leaning over the elaborate plans for civilizations that were to hang from the stars.

 It's a tour-de-force from Maple, who almost never tours or gives interviews but spends her time as an architect to the very worthy, and milliner to the wider world (if you can work out which Instagram milliner is she!)